fritzm/blog.fritzm.org/content/PDP-11/cpu-debug-2.md

 light/switch register, and examine the contents of the MR11 ROM.

 Jumpered the DD11 expansion backplane back in, and slotted in the MS11-L memory.
-Limited success: can modify and examine memory for example near address `001000`, but cannot modify low memory addresses.
+Limited success: can modify and examine memory for example near address 001000, but cannot modify low memory addresses.
 In some ranges, can only modify every other word.
-Also, PC seems stuck at `022000`.
+Also, PC seems stuck at 022000.

 At this point, I could really use a KM11 maintenance board set.
 These are pretty hard to get a hold of, but a few folks on the web have built their own reproductions.
-I put in a PCB order to ExpressPCB with a KM11 layout by Tom Uban (desribed [here](http://www.ubanproductions.com/museum.html)), and also put parts on order to stuff it.
+I put in a PCB order to ExpressPCB with a KM11 layout by Tom Uban (described [here](http://www.ubanproductions.com/museum.html)), and also put parts on order to stuff it.

 Also, figuring I'll need to be going deeper into the CPU debug, I found and bought an [HP1662A logic analyzer](http://www.ebay.com/itm/142004889393) on eBay, for about the same money as the KM11 PCB and